dpellow/SCAPP/README.md

 ## Advanced usage
 More advanced command line options allow for different stages in the Recycler2 pipeline to be modified:

 `-sc/--use_scores`: Flag to determine whether to use plasmid scores.
 Use `False` to turn off plasmid score use.
-Default: `True`
+Default: `True`.

 `-gh/--use_gene_hits`: Flag to determine whether to use plasmid specific genes.
 Use `False` to turn off plasmid gene use.
-Default: `True`
+Default: `True`.

 `-pc/--plasclass`: PlasClass score file.
 If PlasClass classification of the assembly graph nodes has already been performed, provide the name of the PlasClass output file.
 (For example: the `intermediate_files/plasclass.out` file from a previous run of Recycler2).

+`-pf/--plasflow`: PlasFlow score file.
+To use PlasFlow scores for the nodes instead of PlasClass, provide the name of the PlasFlow output file.`-pf`,`-pc` are mutually exclusive.

+In addition, all of the different thresholds used in the algorithm can be changed by the user:

+`-m/--max_CV`: Maximum allowed coefficient of variation for coverage.
+Default: 0.5.

+`-l/--min_length`: Minimum allowed length for potential plasmid.
+Default: 1000.

+`-clft/--classification_thresh`: Threshold for classifying a potential plasmid as a plasmid.
+Default: 0.5.

+`-gm/--gene_match_thresh`: Threshold for % identity and fraction of length covered to determine plasmid gene matches.
+Default: 0.75.

+`-sls/selfloop_score_thresh`: Threshold plasmid score above which a self-loop is considered a potential plasmid.
+Default: 0.9.

 ### Plasmid-specific genes